JimNewaz/JimNewaz/README.md

 <div>
   <p>
-    I'm <b> Sayed </b>, a hardworking and ambitious individual with a great passion for Full Stack Development.
+    I'm <b> Sayed </b>, a hardworking and ambitious individual with a great passion for <LAMP/> Development.
   </p>

   <p>